 The following definitions pertain to the formulas listed in above Tables 2 and 3.
 ASF/Student Station: Assignable square feet per student station

-Average hours room/week: Number of hours out of a 70-hour week, 8am to 10pm, a classroom or class laboratory, on the average, should be in use should be in use Full-time equivalent

-Station Utilization Rate (occupancy): The percentage of expected student station occupancy when rooms are in use

-Station use/week: The number of hours per week (out of the 70-hour week for classrooms and class laboratories) which a student station, on average,
+AS SF/Student Station: Assignable square feet per student station Av erage hours room/week: Number of hours out of a 70-hour week, 8am to 10pm, a classroom or class laboratory, on the average, should be in use St ation Utilization Rate (occupancy): The percentage of expected student station occupancy when rooms are in use St ation use/week: The number of hours per week (out of the 70-hour week for classrooms and class laboratories) which a student station, on average, should be in use FT E: Full-time equivalent DC GE: Day-graded enrollment DC GS: Day-graded student

-FTE: Full-time equivalent

-DGE: Day-graded enrollment

-DGS: Day-graded student

-QUANTIFIED SPACE NEEDS (cont.)
+Needs QUANTIFIED SPACE NEEDS (cont.)